csci344/spring2023/pages/_assignments/tutorial08.md

 </style>

 > ## 1.
 Do the Readings
-> If you haven't take a look at these documents, carve out some time to do it.
+> If you haven't yet taken a look at these documents, carve out some time to do it.
+They're important.
+>
 > * <a href="https://beta.reactjs.org/learn" target="_blank">Quick Start</a>
 > * <a href="https://beta.reactjs.org/learn/tutorial-tic-tac-toe" target="_blank">Tic Tac Toe</a>
 > * <a href="https://beta.reactjs.org/learn/thinking-in-react" target="_blank">Thinking in React</a>